 Very derogatory, very nasty.

-But I would love to see uh unification in the dialogue of conservatives to go on there and just troll these people.
+But I would love to see unification in the dialogue of conservatives to go on there and just troll these people.

 They just cannot handle it.

-Well, yeah, that that's that's very interesting, right?
+Well, yeah, that's very interesting, right?

-I mean, we saw the zero to a thousand uh with anger as far as Vanity Fair, and they do this harmless SNL kind of benign skit on Hillary Clinton and some habits that she should pick up for 2018, like New Year's resolutions, like knitting and walking in the woods more.
+And they do this harmless SNL kind of benign skit on Hillary Clinton and some habits that she should pick up for 2018, like New Year's resolutions, like knitting and walking in the woods more.

 In other words, stop doing book tours and stop talking.

-Uh and and and the vitriol from from the left on that was the same thing we saw with Jimmy Fallon when he had candidate Trump on his show, and he did a normal interview and he actually tried to mess up his hair and he humanized him and it got great ratings.
+And the vitriol from the left on that was the same thing we saw with Jimmy Fallon when he had candidate Trump on his show.

-And ever since then, Jimmy Fallon's basically been ostracized, and and a lot of people have gone to Stephen Colbert as a result.
+And ever since then, Jimmy Fallon's basically been ostracized, and a lot of people have gone to Stephen Colbert as a result.

 It's pathetic how cowardly we are in this business in terms of not wanting to call out both sides.